 Mixed methods research questions, like research questions in QUAN or QUAL research, are generated to address a phenomenon that needs to be understood or better understood.
 A review of the literature is carried out when researchers have identified the focus of their research and before the initiation of or during the research process.
 In mixed methods, the research questions require narrative and numeric information.
 Two or more questions are generated; at least one question elicits narrative data (QUAL), and at least one question elicits numeric data (QUAN).
-Along with the OUAN research question, a research hypothesis may be generated to reveal predictions about the phenomenon before the study begins.
+Along with the QUAN research question, a research hypothesis may be generated to reveal predictions about the phenomenon before the study begins.
 For a study using the parallel mixed design, research questions will be generated before the study begins; for a study using a sequential mixed design, additional research questions may emerge as the study progresses.
-Research questions for mixed methods designs should include an overarching or mixed methods question that addresses both the QUAL and QUAN questions, or separate QUAL and QUAN questions are generated along with a mixed methods question that reflects integration of the QUAL and OUAN questions.
-Careful thinking about the mixed methods design used in the study will assist with developing the mixed methods question (Creswell, 2015).
+Research questions for mixed methods designs should include an overarching question that addresses both the QUAL and QUAN questions, or separate QUAL and QUAN questions are generated along with a question that reflects integration of these two questions (Creswell & Plano Clark, 2007).
 At least one research question should justify the need for using both QUAL and QUAN methods (Teddlie & Tashakkori, 2009).